 The 491 State Nominated visa already faces lengthy processing times, and these can only increase with a lower number of grants per financial year.

-Also, if the State and Territory Governments are allocated a smaller number of places in the 2026-27 financial year, then that will limit the number of invitations, and in turn, new visa applications that can be made.
+Also, if the State and Territory Governments are allocated a smaller number of places in the 2026-27 financial year, then that will limit the number of invitations, and in turn, limit new visa applications that can be made.

 Are the permanent regional visa applications affected?